benwbooth/python-findmodules/README.rst

     * `realpath`: Should symlinks be resolved first?
 Default is False.
     * `pythonpath`: Should the modules directory be added to the PYTHONPATH environment variable?
 Default is False.
     * `throw`: Should an exception be thrown if no modules directory was found?
 Default is False.

+Returns:
+    * The path to the modules directory if it was found, otherwise None.